mengxiangming/QCS-SGM-plus/README.md

 ## References

-This repo is built on top of the open-sourced ncsnv2 code: https://github.com/ermongroup/ncsnv2
+This repo is built on top of the open-sourced QCS-SGM code https://github.com/mengxiangming/QCS-SGM and ncsnv2 code: https://github.com/ermongroup/ncsnv2

 ```shell